 by Russ Lowthian, HaveFunBiking.com

-ride with several of the Cedar Valley Cyclists and enjoy some of the road and trail loops in the area they frequent often.
+ride with several of the Cedar Valley Cyclists and enjoy some of the roads and trail loops in the area they frequent often.
 The Cedar Falls area has something for both the seasoned cyclist and novice rider.
-This is also a bike friendly community perfect for the off road cyclist (cyclecross, fat bike, mountain biking and BMX), with several opportunities waiting your arrival.
+This is also a bike-friendly community perfect for the off-road cyclist (cyclocross, fat bike, mountain biking, and BMX), with several opportunities awaiting your arrival.
 Not to mention the wide array of historic, educational and entertaining attractions to take in when not riding.

 About Cedar Falls and the Valley Lake Trail options

 The Cedar Valley Lakes Trail through Cedar Falls and Waterloo intertwine throughout the area – Offering over a 100 miles of trails.
 As I discovered, some of these trails connect and meander through neighboring Waterloo for additional cycling opportunities.
 A Bronze Bike Friendly Community designation by the League of American Cyclists, see the Cedar Falls bike map for an overview of the vast trail systems and designated bike routes you can enjoy, as I did.

 On my first day there, before the rest of my group arrived from Minnesota, I had the opportunity to ride with Brian Will.
 A local realtor, Brian is a member of the Cedar Valley Cycling Club.
 He volunteered to show me some of the trail loops and bike-friendly street routes used for connectivity.
 The first thing I noticed as we explored the trails, the majority of the trails are paved in concrete, with only a few patches of asphalt to remind me of home.
 Our first adventure was on the Big Woods Lake Trail.
 This is a perfect trail loop for biking while viewing birds and wildlife.